 Work log provides detailed data on your team’s activity.
+It helps you review work patterns to improve culture and team health.
 Use filters to find specific data and view activity details for your team or a specific user.

 If you’re a team lead, manager, or scrum master, use this data to view patterns in activity.
 Track activity patterns to gauge team performance and spot opportunities for guidance.